burlachenkok/burlachenkok.github.io/_posts/2024-12-20-extra-comments-in-dcgd-permk-aes.md

 Our paper includes an Appendix providing additional details, including:

-* The effect of the optimization problem's dimensionality.
+* The effect of the optimization problem's dimensionality
-* Techniques for overlapping communication and computation during model training.
+* Techniques for overlapping communication and computation during model training
-* Deployment strategies for our framework across various network topologies.
+* Deployment strategies for our framework across various network topologies
-* The framework's connections to and influence on other aspects of end-to-end deep learning training.
+* The framework's connections to and influence on other aspects of end-to-end deep learning training

 ---